guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 - `bind-propagation`: configures how sub-mount are presented
 - `selinux-label`: configures whether mount can be shared with other containers

 <strong style="color: #d65d0e">Bind mount</strong> is used during development to reflect changes in the code, into running container instantly.
 Because if the container is running in production on a server, there is no connected source code, which updates while it's running.

+Bind mount is also great if data of an app isn't very intensive.

 <strong style="color: white">Uses Cases</strong> - <strong style="color: #d65d0e">bind mount</strong>:
 - Hot reloading an application within a container while changing code from outside of it